plotly/plotly.github.io/_posts/statistical/2016-06-29-how-to-make-a-box-plot.md

 state: active
 tags: statistical
 order: 2.5
-meta_description: A tutorial on how to make a box plot in Plotly 2.0.
+meta_description: A tutorial on how to make a box plot in Chart Studio.
 popularity: featured
-actioncall: How to Make a Box Plot in Plotly 2.0
+actioncall: How to Make a Box Plot in Chart Studio
 actioncall-url: https://plot.ly/alpha/workspace/?fid=plotly2_demo:108

 otherlang: Know how to program?
 See how to create this in [Python](https://plot.ly/python/box-plots/) or [R](https://plot.ly/r/box-plots/).